Bobby Bonilla: Los Angeles Dodgers

-Return to the Mets
+New York Mets (second stint)

 In November 1998, the Mets reacquired Bonilla from the Dodgers in exchange for Mel Rojas.
 Again, his level of play did not measure up to expectations and he had numerous clashes with manager Bobby Valentine over lack of playing time.
-His tenure in New York culminated in an incident during the sixth game of the 1999 NLCS during which the Mets were eliminated by the Braves in 11 innings while Bonilla reportedly sat in the clubhouse playing cards with teammate Rickey Henderson.
+His tenure in New York culminated in an incident during the sixth game of the 1999 NLCS during which the Mets were eliminated by the Braves in 11 innings while Bonilla sat in the clubhouse playing cards with teammate Rickey Henderson after the latter asked him to relax him when he was taken out of the game.

 After his subpar 1999 season, the Mets released Bonilla, but still owed him $5.9 million.
-Bonilla and his agent offered the Mets a deal: Bonilla would defer payment for a decade, and the Mets would pay him an annual paycheck of $1.19 million starting in 2011 and ending in 2035, adding up to a total payout of $29.8 million.
+Bonilla and his agent offered the Mets a deal: Bonilla would defer payment for a decade, and the Mets would pay him an annual paycheck of just over $1.19 million on July 1, starting in 2011 and ending in 2035, adding up to a total payout of $29.8 million.
 Some fans refer to these payments on July 1 as "Bobby Bonilla Day".
 Mets owner Fred Wilpon accepted the deal mostly because he was heavily invested with Ponzi scheme operator Bernie Madoff, and the 10 percent returns he thought he was getting on his investments with Madoff outweighed the eight percent interest the Mets would be paying on Bonilla's initial $5.9 million.
 As a result, the payout was a subject of inquiry during the Madoff investment scandal investigation when it came to light in 2008.
 Bonilla also has a second deferred-contract plan with the Mets and Baltimore Orioles that was initiated in 2004 and pays him $500,000 a year for 25 years.

 Atlanta Braves

-Bonilla signed with the Braves in 2000 and played a mostly uneventful 114 games for them.
+Bonilla signed with the Atlanta Braves in 2000 and played a mostly uneventful 114 games for them.
 He achieved his highest batting average (.255) since the 1997 season, although he hit only five home runs, a far cry from his career high of 34.

 St. Louis Cardinals

 In 2001, he was signed by the St. Louis Cardinals, but injuries reduced his playing time.
 He played his final game on October 7, 2001, and finished the season with a .213 average, 37 hits, five home runs, and 21 runs batted in.
 He retired after the season finished citing "injuries and reduced playing time" as the main reason for his decision.
+Contrary to common belief that Bonilla's injuries led to Albert Pujols making the Cardinals' roster, manager Tony La Russa stated that Pujols had earned a roster spot before Bonilla's injury issues.

 Overall, Bonilla finished his career with one championship, six All-Star appearances, 2,010 hits, 287 home runs, 1,173 runs batted in, and a career .279 batting average.

 Personal life

-Bonilla met Migdalia "Millie" Bonilla at Herbert Lehman High School in the Bronx.
-They married in the late 1980s and had two children together.
-He and his wife divorced in 2009.
+Bonilla married Migdalia, known as Millie, in 1986.
+They had met at Herbert Lehman High School in the Bronx.
+They had two children together-- before divorcing in 2009.